Tips for Surviving PTA School: Expectations, Requirements, and Challenges

 - Work with other students.
 Some schools provide their students with voluntary study group programs.
 If your learning style is compatible with other students, studying with them could be incredibly helpful.
 Plus, if you miss a class, your study group can give you notes and help you catch up.
 Even if you are part of an online program, you can still participate in these groups via email or virtual chatrooms.

 - Take advantage of internships.
 Many schools provide their PTA students with internship programs, supervised externships, clinical rotations, or something along those lines.
 These real-world scenarios will allow you to gain experience and work alongside licensed medical professionals.
 Make sure you maintain your grades and meet the requirements to participate in a rotation.

 An internship can significantly improve your professional prospects after you have graduated and obtained a PTA license.
 A well-liked intern may be hired immediately after graduation.

 What is the PTA Exam?

-Unless you live in Colorado or Hawaii, you’ll need to pass the National Physical Therapy Exam (NPTE) before you start looking for a job.
+Unless you live in Colorado or Hawaii, you’ll need to pass the National Physical Therapy Exam (NPTE) before looking for a job.
 Once you’ve graduated from a PTA program, you will be eligible to apply for the exam.